Way #3

 Explore (multiple options to find a win-win solution).

 We first presented the S.A.V.E.
-Process during our 1992 training to become a Leader Couple in the Association for Couples in Marriage Enrichment, now Better Marriages.
+Process during our 1992 training to become a Leader Couple in the Association for Couples in Marriage Enrichment, (Better Marriages).
 We have presented it numerous times since then in workshops at marriage enrichment conferences – most recently in July, 2015 at the Better Marriages Conference in St. Louis.
 We are including S.A.V.E.
 Process handouts at the end of this chapter.

 The first step in the process is to remove blame from the discussion and SHARE responsibility for the conflict.
 Even if we feel less responsible for the conflict than the other person, we can usually acknowledge that we each contribute to the problem.
 It’s no ONE’s fault.
 Agreeing that we have a mutual problem to be solved together reminds us that we’re on the same team, as committed life partners who care deeply about each other’s happiness.